DOI-USGS/planetary-sdi/content/moon/standards/data_examples.md

 This section contains more technical content, with example metadata as well as links to sample data, metadata, and data creation tutorials to support the creation of Lunar SDI compliant ARD.

 ### Map Projections
 - Data at rest map projections can be specified using WKT and/or `proj:json` strings.
 Providers can use projection short codes, such as `IAU:2015:30130` or `IAU_2015:30130` in most tools that use the PROJ library (e.g., GDAL, QGIS, Proj4Lealet, etc.).
 Alternatively, one can use the long form as seen [here](http://voparis-vespa-crs.obspm.fr:8080/web/moon.html).
+An example of one such string follows:

 ```
 PROJCRS["Moon (2015) - Sphere / Ocentric/ North Polar",